Business and Public Management Center

 Position: Administrative Assistant to the Dean

 Position: Communications and Impact Coordinator

 Knowledgeable, accessible faculty provide student-centered learning experiences.
 Faculty engage in scholarly activities related to teaching, their field, and/or community issues.
-Regional businesses and community organizations rely on the college as a resource using these services: Geographic Information Systems (GIS) and Spatial Analysis Center, the Cottrell Entrepreneurial Leadership Center, and the Center for Social and Economic Public Policy Research.
+Regional businesses and community organizations rely on the college as a resource using these services: Geographic Information Systems (GIS) and Spatial Analysis Center and the Dr. Edwin Cottrell Entrepreneurial Leadership Center.

 Designed to inspire students and engage in entrepreneurial ventures by exposing them first hand to entrepreneurs and entrepreneurial environments and to foster economic development, the center provides access to the many resources of West Chester University's College of Business and Public Management.
 The center offers seminars and workshops, guest lectures, and online resources.
 The center also provides consulting teams to assist startup organizations.
 Each year the center also hosts a speaker series featuring our distinguished alumni as well as regional entrepreneurial leaders.